AshleyXM/Socket-Programming-Project/README.md

 Without the loss of generality, we assume there are one client, one main server and two backend servers in our project, as indicated in Figure 1.
 The full process can be roughly divided into four phases: **Boot-up**, **Forward**, **Schedule**, **Reply** (read details in “Application Workflow Phase Description” section).

-● Client: used to access the meeting scheduling system.
+- Client: used to access the meeting scheduling system.
-● Main server (serverM): coordinate with the backend servers.
+- Main server (serverM): coordinate with the backend servers.
-● Backend server (serverA and serverB): store the availability of all users and get the time slots that work for all meeting participants once receiving requests.
+- Backend server (serverA and serverB): store the availability of all users and get the time slots that work for all meeting participants once receiving requests.

-# Application Workflow Phase Description:
+# Application Workflow Phase Description

 ## Phase 1: Boot-up